Amazon is big ... really, really big; workforce hits 500K

 Amazon's U.S. workforce topped 500,000 for the first time, up 43% from the year before and more than triple what it was five years ago, the company said Friday.
 It gained 150,000 workers last year, more than the size of Apple's entire workforce.

-When it reported its quarterly performance Thursday, Amazon revealed that another 150 million people had become members of its Prime service, which offers faster shipping and other perks.
-On Friday, even while the Dow tumbled tumbled 600 points, Amazon shares soared passed $2,000 apiece, doubling in price in about two years.
-That puts Amazon among an exclusive club, Alphabet, Google's parent company, Apple and Microsoft, as a corporation with a value exceeding $1 trillion.
+When it reported its quarterly performance Thursday, Amazon revealed that 150 million people were paying to be members of its Prime service, which offers faster shipping and other perks.
+On Friday, even while the Dow tumbled 600 points, Amazon shares soared passed $2,000 apiece, doubling in price in about two years.

 Amazon's massive growth comes with increased scrutiny.
 Some Democratic presidential candidates want to break it up.
 Others want it to pay more taxes.
 It is a regular target of President Donald Trump, who has been, tweeting similar complaints as he fights with Amazon founder Jeff Bezos, who also owns the Washington Post.
 Amazon has said it shouldn't be broken up, and that it pays all the taxes it owes.

-Note: This story was corrected to say Amazon has 30,000 workers in tech offices, not 30,000 tech offices.